a-rich/DJ-Tools/README.md

 ---

 ## Reloading tags
 Reloading tags repopulates the Rekordbox tags using data stored in the MP3 files' ID3 tags.
 Be careful though, information you edit in Rekordbox doesn't necessarily overwrite the files' ID3 tags; for example, modifying `genre` tags in Rekordbox _does_ edit the ID3 tags but modifying `comment` tags _does not_.
 You may inadvertently overwrite your hard work to cleanup `comment` tags by running `Reload Tags`!
-If you want data either generated by another `beatcloud` user or by utilities, like `generate_genre_playlists` or `randomize_tracks`, you must reimport those tracks / playlists in Rekordbox rather than `Reload Tags`.
+If you want data either generated by another `beatcloud` user or by utilities, like `generate_tags_playlists` or `randomize_tracks`, you must reimport those tracks / playlists in Rekordbox rather than `Reload Tags`.

 ![alt text](https://raw.githubusercontent.com/a-rich/DJ-Tools/main/images/Pioneer_Reload_Tags.png "Reloading Tags")